kayslay/CompressJs/README.md

  - **inputSelector** :: this is the selector of the input element thst selects the image.
 For now, Compress support's one input per Compress Object instance.
 It's takes the first of the selectors.
  - **downloadSelector** :: this is the selector of the link that would be used to download the compressed image.
 For now, Compress support's one link per Compress Object instance.
-It's takes the first of the selectors.
+It's takes the first of the selectors. downloadSelector must be set on creation of the Compress Object.

  - **imageSelector** :: this is the selector for the img tag that's used to preview the compressed image.
 For now, Compress support's one img tag per Compress Object instance.
 It's takes the first of the selectors.